-Some full-time faculty members must have a Ph.D. in computer science.
+In addition to the General Criteria faculty requirements, some full-time faculty members must have a Ph.D. in computer science.

 PROGRAM CRITERIA FOR CYBERSECURITY AND SIMILARLY NAMED COMPUTING PROGRAMS

 These program criteria apply to computing programs using cybersecurity, cyber operations, computer security, information assurance, information security, computer forensics, or similar terms in their titles.